kvinay7/interview-preparation/DBMS.md

-# Database Management System
+# Databases
-DBMS is collection of tools that allows the users to manipulate, organize and visualize the contents of a database while following some standard rules that facilitate fast response between the database and the user side.

-### Data and Database
 - Data refers to a collection of facts, observations, or measurements that are typically represented in a structured or unstructured form.
 Ex: numerical, textual, audio, image and video data.
 - Database is collection of organized data that is stored and managed in a computer system.
+- DBMS is collection of tools that allows the users to manipulate, organize and visualize the contents of a database while following some standard rules that facilitate fast response between the database and the user side.

 ### [Types of Databases](https://blog.algomaster.io/p/15-types-of-databases)